 #6.
 American Express Premier Rewards Gold Card

 This is a newer card from AmEx and chances are, you’ve probably seen a commercial or two for it.
 The annual fee is $175 which is definitely not for everyone.
 However if you are a moderate traveler and spend, say $2.5k or more, per month on average… then the generous benefits and rewards you get will almost certainly outweigh the costs.

-This is the most popular card from Discover.
-It’s no annual fee and gives 5% on categories along with 0.25% to 1.00% on other spending.
-For a long time this was numero uno among the top 10 credit card deals, but given that the signup bonus isn’t that exciting right now and the rewards drawback (less than 1% on the first $3k in regular purchases each year) it has fallen back several places.
+This is the newest card from Discover.
+It has no annual fee and gives 5% on categories along with a full 1% on other purchases.
+For a long time this was numero uno among the top 10 credit card deals, but given that the signup bonus isn’t that exciting right now, it has fallen back several places.

 However despite those drawbacks, what you need to realize about this card it has the best rewards program for online spending, without a shadow of a doubt.
 The Shop Discover program gives higher rewards, on average, than all the other similar programs out there.
-For that reason, the Discover More is a card everyone should at least consider.
+For this reason everyone should consider it.

 #8.
 Chase Ink

 If you have a small business then you need to take a look at the Chase Ink.
 I actually use this card myself and have been very pleased with it.
 That’s why it is currently ranked #1 on the top 10 credit cards for small businesses.
 The nice thing about Chase (vs. many other biz card issuers) is that they report your account to the business credit bureau, assuming you provide them with your business tax ID number.
 Many issuers won’t do this.